 You’ll be able to successfully, compliantly and more easily manage multiple practitioners (if needed) and access multiple platforms (PECOS, NPPES, etc.) all from one login.

-Here are just a few of the easy-to-implement PECOS surrogacy enrollment account set-up and management steps you’ll receive by attending this upcoming 90-minute online training:
+Here are just a few of the easy-to-implement PECOS surrogacy enrollment account set-up and management steps you’ll receive by attending this 90-minute online training:

 - Efficiently add, modify and terminate providers from your group login